DeviPrasad/tls13c/book/part-01.md

 ### The Handshake Protocol
+The handshake (sub)protocol is the most important part of TLS.
+Undoubtedy, the designers spent significant effort in improving its efficiency compared to TLS 1.2.
+Most of the security guarantees of TLS is deined by the handshake protocol.
+Section 4 of RFC 8446 (about 54 pages of text) is entitely dedicated for describing the messages and interactions constituting handshake protocol.
+Even the appendices in the RFC discuss, at length, the security aspects of the handshake protocol.

+#### Key Exchange

-The first improtant sub-protocol in TLS 1.3 is the *Key Exchange* protocol.
-In Figure 1, this includes two messages:
+Within the handshake protocol, *Key Exchange* is the first phase.
+In Figure 1 above, this includes two messages:

 1. ClientHello
     - the very first message of the protocol.